Alfonso Thomas: Australian domestic cricket

 Thomas was signed to the Adelaide Strikers for the inaugural 2011–12 season of the Big Bash League, as one of the franchise's two international players.
 He played in all of Adelaide's seven matches in the tournament (one of three players to do so), taking five wickets at an average of 35.40.
 His best bowling figures during the tournament, 3/24, were taken in a loss to the Sydney Sixers at the Adelaide Oval.
 Thomas did not re-sign with Adelaide for the 2012–13 season, instead signing with the Perth Scorchers as a replacement for Albie Morkel, who had not received a clearance from Cricket South Africa.
 In eight matches during the tournament, he took twelve wickets at an average of 14.91, leading Perth's wicket-taking and finishing fourth in the competition's wicket-taking, behind Ben Laughlin (14 wickets), Lasith Malinga, and Ben Cutting (both 13 wickets).
 Thomas' best figures, 4/8, were taken in the game against the Melbourne Renegades at the WACA Ground, which are also his best in all Twenty20 matches.

 Coaching career

 In February 2018, Thomas was appointed bowling coach for the West Indies.

 In February 2019, Thomas was appointed bowling coach for Hampshire.

+Between 2016 and 2019 he was the cricket development lead and coach at the public school Downside School.

+He was appointed head coach of Leicestershire County Cricket Club in November 2023.